 There is no better name in professional haircare than Redken.
 Mention it to salon owners or those in the know, and you always receive a nod of approval, never a bad word spoken.
 Founded in New York City in 1960 by hairdresser and chemist Jheri Redding with actress and model Paula Kent, hence the name ‘Red-ken’, the pair carved out a new path in haircare.

-Redken’s method dubbed the, “Scientific Approach to Beauty” introduced protein reconditioning and other protein based products which revolutionised the professional salon market.
+Redken’s method dubbed the, “Scientific Approach to Beauty” introduced protein reconditioning and other protein based hair products which revolutionised the professional salon market.
 By 1993 sales hit $160 million, and in 2007, Redken was named as one of the “Icons of the American Marketplace” together with 256 other American brands (out of 800 nominations).

 The brand is cutting edge, at the forefront of haircare technology.
 This is echoed by their edgy choice of brand ambassadors; Suki Waterhouse and Lea T. And new for the brand is Redken Brews, more on this below.